GUIDE 2025

 For online documentation, you can facilitate navigation by adding a sitemap or interactive table of contents.

-The following image shows the table of content for Spunk’s online documentation.
+The following image shows the table of contents for Spunk’s online documentation.
 Users can browse through the TOC and click on the section that contains relevant information.

 Make it Searchable